meetdomaine/Kit/documentation/content/docs/theme-setup.md

 ## .env

 The values in the .env variable should map 1-to-1 to the ENV variables that are referenced in the kit.config.js file.
 If we use the kit.config.js example above, we'd expect a file that looks like the following example.
-The properties in this file can grow substantially as you support deployments to different themes or Shopify instances, or what to change kit.config file values without having to update Git every time.
+The properties in this file can grow substantially as you support deployments to different themes or Shopify instances, or want to change kit.config file values without having to update Git every time.

 ```bash
 THEME_ID={shopify-theme-id}